michaelmeuli/immensekansasii/README.md

 ```
 srun --pty -n 1 -c 6 --time=01:00:00 --mem=16G bash -l
 ```
 Then loading singularity and using the script in the repo to load all the container images to the location where they should be saved.
-The script pulls the target location from the `params.config` file
+You supply the path to the script as the only argument.
+This should match with your path in `params.config`

 ```
-module load singularityce
+module load singularityce # Or load `env_immense` conda environment for singularity (conda activate env_immense)

 # Navigate to the pipeline repository
 cd path/to/IMMENSE_repo

-# Then run the script to pull all the container images to the directory specified in nextflow.config
+# Then run the script to pull all the container images to the directory you specify
-bash Singularity/pull_singularity_img.sh
+bash Singularity/pull_singularity_img.sh path/to/directory/singularity_images_cache
 ```

 ### Prepare required Databases